openvinotoolkit/open_model_zoo/models/public/robust-video-matting-mobilenetv3/README.md

-# robust-video-matting
+# robust-video-matting-mobilenetv3

 ## Use Case and High-Level Description

-The `robust-video-matting` model is a robust high-resolution human video matting method that uses a recurrent architecture to exploit temporal information in videos and achieves significant improvements in temporal coherence and matting quality.
+The `robust-video-matting-mobilenetv3` model is a robust high-resolution human video matting method that uses a recurrent architecture to exploit temporal information in videos and achieves significant improvements in temporal coherence and matting quality.
 This model is pre-trained in PyTorch\* framework and converted to ONNX\* format.
 More details provided in the [paper](https://arxiv.org/abs/2108.11515).